Please find further information on COVID-19.

 The Derbyshire Information, Advice and Support Service for Special Educational Needs and Disability (DIASS) provides impartial advice for special educational needs and disability.

-The Early Years Special Educational Needs service provides county wide support for young children who have significant learning needs.
+The Early Years Special Educational Needs service provides county wide support for young children who have complex special educational needs.
 Teams are based throughout Derbyshire and travel from Ripley, Chesterfield and Buxton.

 Our educational psychologists are qualified to work with children, parents and staff and are registered to practice by the Health Professions Council.